The Death of Santini by Pat Conroy

-- Method of Obtaining: I obtained my copy via NetGalley.
+- Method of Obtaining: I received a copy from the publisher.

 I also recommend:

-Don’t just take my word for it!
-Check out what these bloggers say!
+Check out what these bloggers had to say!